mvanveen/hncrawl/README.md

 **Introduction**

-HNCrawl is a tiny, simple [`scrapy`][scrapy]-based crawler which grabs the html content of pages linked toon the front page of hacker news.
+HNCrawl is a tiny, simple [`scrapy`][scrapy]-based crawler which grabs the html content of pages linked to the front page of hacker news.

 ## Examples